malhar-24/Dynamic-Memory-Allocation-using-linked-list-and-perform-operation-on-csv-file/README.md

-Here's a sample `README.md` file template you can use for your GitHub project.
-It explains the dynamic memory allocation using a doubly linked list and the operations on a CSV file, based on the details you've provided.
-You can modify it as needed.

----

 # CSV Linked List Operations with Dynamic Memory Allocation

 This project demonstrates the use of dynamic memory allocation to create and manipulate a doubly linked list from a CSV file.
 It reads data from a CSV file, constructs a doubly linked list dynamically, allows the user to perform various operations, and saves the modified data back to a new CSV file (`new2.csv`).